iSaad97/Weather-forecast/README.md

 # Weather-forecast
-Get your current location weather with AccuWeather
+Get your current location weather with openweathermap